jonzxz/portfolio/src/components/jobExperience/JobExperience.md

 - Part of operations support to provide BAU support, inclusive of OS patching via AMI refreshes, COTS software upgrades via automation and production DevOps support.

-- Prepared technical challenges and conducted technical interviews for potential candidates
+- Authored technical challenges and conducted technical interviews for potential candidates

 - Provided training and guidance to new and existing colleagues in DevOps / automation technologies.